FireRescue1 & Fire Chief Editorial Advisory Board

 President/CEO, International Public Safety Data Institute

 Dr. Lori Moore-Merrell is president and CEO of the International Public Safety Data Institute, an organization that procures, assembles, analyzes and reports information from fire, rescue and law enforcement data.
-She previously served for 26 years as a senior executive with the International Association of Fire Fighters (IAFF), responsible for frontline interaction with elected officials fire chiefs, and local labor leaders throughout the U.S. and Canada.
+She previously served for 26 years as a senior executive with the International Association of Fire Fighters (IAFF).
 She began her career as a firefighter/paramedic with the Memphis (Tennessee) Fire Department.
-Dr. Moore-Merrell is considered an expert in executive leadership, emergency response system evaluation, public safety resource deployment, community risk assessment, data collection and analysis, strategic planning, costs and benefits analysis, advocacy, consensus building, policy development and implementation and generational differences in the workplace.
+Dr. Moore-Merrell is considered an expert in executive leadership, emergency response system evaluation, public safety resource deployment, community risk assessment, data collection and analysis, strategic planning, costs and benefits analysis, advocacy, consensus building, policy development and implementation, and generational differences in the workplace.

 Fire Chief, Baltimore County (Maryland) Fire Department

 Joanne Rund began her career in 1987 in Howard County, Maryland, and now serves as fire chief of the Baltimore County Fire Department.
 Before joining the career fire service, Rund served as a volunteer emergency services provider (EMS) in Carroll County, Maryland.
 At the national level, Rund serves on the board of directors for the National Fallen Firefighters Foundation (NFFF).
 In 2006, she was elected to serve as a director-at-large with the IAFC Safety, Health and Survival Section for which she continues to serve.
 In 2018, Rund was accepted into the prestigious IAFC Fire Service Executive Development Institute Program.